How to Write a Winning Resume: Take Your Resume from “Meh” to “We Need to Meet Her!” (Free Resume Templates Included)

 When is the last time you updated your resume?

 That may sound intimidating, but it doesn’t have to be.
-I’ll walk you through how to write a resume that works and help you avoid some common pitfalls.
+I’ll walk you through how to write a winning resume and help you avoid some common pitfalls.
 Sound good?
 Let’s do this.

 Start with your format.
+The base of a winning resume is going to be readability.
 You can tidy up your current resume formatting by allowing for more white space and adding some simple design elements (font size, bold, capital letters).
 It’s amazing what these little changes can do to make your resume easier to read.

 Tip: Keep your font size at 11 or 12.
 10 starts getting squinty!